mi-sts/godot_tiled_importer/README.md

 # Godot Tiled importer (Mono version).

-Importer of tile maps from the Tiled editor to the Godot game engine.
+***Plugin is written in C#, so it can only be used in the Mono version of the Godot engine.***

-Plugin is written in C#, so it can only be used in the Mono version of the Godot engine.
+Plugin for Godot that helps to import tile maps from the Tiled editor.

 ## What types of maps does the plugin support?
 The plugin supports all types of maps available in Tiled, namely: